MultiPoolMiner/MultiPoolMiner/README.txt

 The default pool config might look like this:

 "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet"
     }

-To limit mining to well defined coins add a line like "DisabledCoins":  ["DisabledCoinName", "AnotherDisabledCoinName", "YetAnotherDisabledCoinName","..."]
+To limit mining to well defined coins add a line like "DisabledCoins": ["DisabledCoinName", "AnotherDisabledCoinName", "YetAnotherDisabledCoinName", "..."]

-E.g. if you do not want to mine the coins 'Pizza' and 'Vivo on Zpool change the pool config to:
+E.g. if you do not want to mine the coins 'Pizza' and 'Vivo' on Zpool change the pool config to:

     "ZpoolCoins": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
         "DisabledCoins": ["Pizza", "Vivo"]
     }

 To allow mining all coins remove the line "DisabledCoins": [...]

 To mine only selected coins on a pool